 FSSAI has taken steps to remove dietary micronutrient deficiencies as well as under or overnutrition of foods.

 - Standards and logo for fortified foods has been notified

-- Steps taken to reduce consumption of high fats, sugar and salt (HFSS) and promote healthy eating habits
+- Steps were taken to reduce consumption of high fats, sugar, and salt (HFSS) and promote healthy eating habits

 - Launched project ‘Diet for Life’ which will ensure availability of special diets for people especially children, suffering from inherited metabolic diseases.

 Prevent and Manage Food Waste and Food Loss

 Steps have been initiated to prevent and manage food waste and food loss through regulatory support and platform to connect to donors and organizations that distribute food to the needy.

 Promote Hygienic Street Food and Local Food Culture